 The Postman console was originally designed to help debug Postman collections and API network calls.
-While we’ve made a number of improvements since that original release (see the list at the bottom of this post), the basic principle remains the same: The console is where you go to dig deep and debug issues in a streamlined way when your API and API tests aren’t behaving the way you expect them to.
+While we’ve made a number of improvements since that original release, the basic principle remains the same: The console is where you go to dig deep and debug issues when your API and API tests aren’t behaving the way you expect them to.

 Meet the Console

-At first glance, we have what appears to be a modest and unassuming console — but don’t be fooled!
-What lies behind this blank canvass is the robust power to handle everything from large request and response bodies to a running record of the last 5,000 logs.
-In a matter of moments, you’ll be able to use helpful messages and rich data about the HTTP calls you make from Postman to improve your overall debugging activities.
+At first glance, we have what appears to be a modest console.
+What lies behind this unassuming console is the power to see what’s going on under the hood.
+In a matter of moments, you’ll see helpful messages and details about the HTTP calls you make from Postman for more visibility while debugging.

 The debugging power

 Every network call sent with Postman is logged in the console in both its raw and pretty form, replacing all the variables that you’ve used in the request.
-The debugging process is streamlined for you by all of the things that you can do directly in the console, like inspect your headers, your certificates, and your requests and responses.
+In the console, you can inspect headers, certificates, requests, and responses.
 You can even use the console to log messages.

 Log a message in the console